Little Mix Forced To Cancel Filming For TV Series & New Music Video For The Second Time Due To Coronavirus

 Little Mix had big plans for 2020.
-Unfortunately, the chart-topping band has had to scrap a number of plans due to the coronavirus which has already killed thousands of people around the world.
+Unfortunately, the chart-topping group has had to scrap a number of plans due to the coronavirus which has already killed thousands of people around the world.

 According to The Sun’s Simon Boyle who writes their Bizarre column, Perrie Edwards, Leigh-Anne Pinnock, Jesy Nelson, and Jade Thirlwall have been forced to put a stop to nearly all their upcoming work because of the virus.
 This includes their BBC One TV show, The Search, and the music video for their upcoming single.